opulencephp/docs/view-fortune.md

     <a href="posts/{{$post->getId()}}">{{$post->getTitle()}}</a>
 <% endforeach %>

-// If there are posts in $posts, display them
+// If there are any posts, display them
 // Otherwise, display "There are no posts"
 <% forif($posts as $post) %>
     <a href="posts/{{$post->getId()}}">{{$post->getTitle()}}</a>